vaibhavayasya/heroku-terraform-test/README.md

 terraform init
 ```

-- the following command will ask to write a yes
+- The following command will ask to write a yes
-- before typing yes validate the logs as to what all is terraform going to provision
+- Before typing yes validate the logs as to what all is terraform going to provision
 ```
 terraform apply
 ```